 Two sides of a coin—that's how we would describe the Milings.
 As an Electrical Services Account Manager, Mike plans, leads, and interacts with some of our largest end user projects.
-Brett, on the other hand, works as a Controls Engineer in FZ's Industrial Tech group, solving complex controls, automation, and programming challenges for our customers.
+Brett, on the other hand, works as a Controls Engineer, solving complex controls, automation, and programming challenges for our customers.

-We sat down with Mike and Brett Miling to discuss their experience working with one another at Feyen Zylstra.
+We sat down with Mike and Brett Miling to discuss their experience working with one another in the trades.

 So Mike, tell me about your career.
 What made you enter the trades?